DBHammer/CTouchstone/README.md

 ```

 Where `-c` is entered as the configuration file, `-t` is the type of database (currently, POSTGRESQL and GAUSS are supported in the query parsing phase), and `-l` determines whether to reuse the Schema information.
 > **Reuse Schema information:** Since Mirage uses a parsing algorithm that parses the topological relationships of all table primary and foreign key dependencies, the parsing process can be time-consuming.
-The -l parameter mentioned earlier is to allow parsing of table column information to skip this step in the case of files with table column information, so that the program does not do duplicate work.
+The -l parameter mentioned earlier is to allow parsing of table column information to skip this step in the case of files with table column information so that the program does not do duplicate work.

 Specifically, the configuration file config.json is formatted to contain information such as database connection information and directory information.
 1. `databaseConnectorConfig`: Database connection information.
 It is the connection configuration information for connecting to the target database.
 2. `queriesDirectory`: The directory where the query is located refers to the query ready for simulation.
 3. `resultDirectory`: The execution result storage directory refers to the directory where the parsed database information is stored.
-4. `defaultSchemaName`: The default schema name of the database, this is due to the characteristics of postgresql, you must specify the schema that belongs to, here fill in the default public is good.
+4. `defaultSchemaName`: The default schema name of the database, this is due to the characteristics of Postgresql, you must specify the schema that belongs to, here fill in the default public is good.

 An example is shown below.
 ```json lines